linebender/linebender.github.io/content/blog/2024-10-04-tmil-09/index.md

 ## Vello

 Vello is our GPU vector renderer.
-It can draw large 2D scenes with high performance, using GPU compute shadersfor most of the work.
+It can draw large 2D scenes with high performance, using GPU compute shaders for most of the work.

-Progress towards the upcoming 0.3.0 release can be tracked in [the milestone](https://github.com/linebender/vello/milestone/2).
+The month of september included a lot of progress towards the 0.3.0 release.

 - We no longer consider Vello to be experimental ([vello#691][]).
 Please note that Vello is still an alpha, and has several known issues.
 - An implementation of the single pass scan described last month is being created by Thomas Smith in [vello#685][].